Selling your house at a property auction can be a quicker and easier way to sell than going through an estate agent...

 3.4.
 Sell to a house buying company

-Selling to a professional house buying company is by far the fastest and easiest way to sell a house.
+Selling to a professional house buying company is by far the easiest and fastest way to sell a house.
 However, it comes with a heaviest compromise too: You'll get the lowest price this way.

 This is because genuine house buying companies typically offer 80-85% of the market value of your property.

 After a failed auction attempt they may take a dimmer view on exactly what that "market value" figure is too.
-This means they may end up making a very low offer.
+This means they may end up making an even lower offer.

-We'd advise against selling to a house buying company unless you really just want the sale done, or have exhausted other options, but it's just such a significant compromise for most sellers.
+For most home sellers, I advise against selling to a cash house buying company.
+They're a great option if really just want the sale done or have exhausted other options, but it's just such a significant compromise for most sellers.